Suzamax/suzamaxone_netlify/src/data/info.md

 ---
-title: Sobre mí
+title: About me
 ---
-# Un breve resumen sobre mí

-Administrador de sistemas informáticos y de redes, DevOps, desarrollador web frontend y backend.

-Desarrollo principalmente en JavaScript/TypeScript y PHP, usando React, Vue, ExpressJS, Laravel, Symfony y similares.
-He desarrollado algunos proyectos con ello, échale un vistazo abajo.

-## Quién soy

-Soy una persona de mente inquieta.
-Siempre dispuesto a aprender algo nuevo cada vez que lo necesito o simplemente por curiosidad.
-Empecé a trastear con ordenadores desde que tengo memoria (¡un Windows 3.1!).
-A mí me fascinó lo que esa máquina hacía.
-Desde entonces, he ido trasteando siempre que he podido con los ordenadores de la casa.
-Eventualmente llegué a conocer Linux, macOS... y no he parado de aprender más sobre ellos.
+# A brief summary about me

+Sysadmin, aspiring to be DevOps, frontend & backend web developer.

+I'm a curious person, always willing to learn something new, if I need to or just for fun.

+I started using computers so long ago (Windows 3.1!).
+Fascinated by what did that machine, I decided to use them and comprehend how they work, what I can do with them...
+I met Linux, OS X, and more, and I didn't stop learning!

+# My degrees

-Soy técnico superior de Administración de Sistemas Informáticos y Redes por el IES Ingeniero de la Cierva, y actualmente estudio Ingeniería Informática en la Universidad de Murcia.
+I'm a Sysadmin titulated from IES Ingeniero de la Cierva.
+Currently studying CS degree at Universidad de Murcia.

-## Conocimientos
+## Skills and knowledge

-Lo que más he tocado han sido sistemas operativos y programación web, tanto en frontend como en backend, pero siempre se me queda corto, así que intento aprender todo aquello que pueda serme útil ahora y en el futuro.

-### Tecnologías que he manejado

-#### Sistemas operativos, virtualización, contenerización
+Operating systems, web development and more!

+### Technologies I used

+#### Operating systems, virtualization, containerization, orchestration...

-* Conozco Linux desde los 12 años.
-Empecé con Ubuntu 8.04 y desde entonces he probado infinidad de distribuciones.
-Entre ellas: Red Hat, Fedora, SUSE, Arch, Gentoo...
+* I started using Linux with Ubuntu 8.04.
+Ever since then I tried a long list of distributions, like Red Hat, Fedora, SUSE, Arch, Gentoo...
-* Otros sistemas que he ido usando son: Microsoft Windows, desde 3.1 hasta 10, pasando por Server desde 2008; macOS desde Snow Leopard; Android desde Lollipop.
+* Other systems I used: Microsoft Windows, from 3.1 to 10, Server since 2008; macOS since Snow Leopard; Android since Lollipop, iOS...
-* He virtualizado usando VirtualBox, Linux KVM/QEMU, Hyper-V, y Vagrant para todos ellos.
-* He tocado Docker en algunos proyectos pequeños en los que he usado tanto Dockerfile como Docker Compose, y OpenStack, siendo este mi proyecto de final de grado superior, además de orquestar servidores con Ansible.
+* I like VMs.
+Also, I do Hackintosh :P
+* Docker, docker-compose, OpenStack, Ansible...

-#### Desarrollo frontend
+#### Frontend

-##### Frameworks JavaScript
+##### JavaScript Frameworks

 * React
 * Vue
-* Next.js (Basado en React) - ¡Usado en esta web!
+* Next.js (React-based)
-* Interesado en aprender Angular
+* Wanting to learn Angular

-##### Frameworks CSS
+##### CSS Frameworks

 * Bootstrap
 * Bulma
 * Theme UI
 * Tachyons
+* Tailwind

-#### Desarrollo backend
+#### Backend

-Conozco APIs, MVC, HTTP REST, sockets web...
+APIs, MVC, HTTP REST, websockets...

-##### PHP
+##### Frameworks

-* Laravel, Symfony, también he trasteado con CodeIgniter, CakePHP, Slim...
+* Laravel, Symfony, dealt with CodeIgniter, CakePHP, Slim...
-* JavaScript (Node JS) y otros
+* JavaScript (Node.js)
-* Express JS, MongoDB, GraphQL...
-También he usado TypeScript para frontend y backend.
+* ExpressJS, MongoDB, GraphQL...

-## Experiencia y estudios
+## Experience (Spanish)

 ### Prácticas de empresa de Formación Profesional
 #### GRUPO SYS4NET, S.L.